 Logistics management best practices

 Logistics management, or logistics services management, often confused with supply chain management (SCM) is actually a subset of the latter.
 SCM includes inter-enterprise, multi-functional processes that target everything from the supplier’s inbound freight to the end consumer.
-Logistics management is the more practical, hands-on part of the supply chain where goods are transported into a facility, properly stored, handled and transported out.
+Logistics management is the more practical, hands-on part of the supply chain where goods are transported into a facility, properly stored, handled, and transported out.

 Logistics management, or logistics services management, plays a significant role in the success of any company’s operations and has a direct impact on its bottom line.

 A fine-tuned logistics strategy, helps a logistics company make quick, informed decisions that can save clients up to 40% on logistics costs.
 As the supply chain is constantly changing, so are logistics processes involved in the movement of clients’ goods.
-Using developed and implementable formal logistics strategies adds flexibility to the decision-making process and increases error-response time.
+Using developed and implementable formal logistics strategies add flexibility to the decision-making process and increase the error-response time.
 Equally, professional logistics companies are adept at predicting disruptions and responses, ensuring that logistics services and support to a client’s supply chain stay at peak performance.

 Having a business’s logistics functions and its overall supply chain cycle assessed by a logistics company, helps a business determine the best transport solutions.

-Some client-specific questions that a logistics company will consider, include:
+Some client-specific questions that a logistics company will consider include: